monrad/maera/README.md

 # Warning
 This tool will eat up all your RIPE ATLAS credits if you are not careful.

+# Naming
+Maera was the daugther of Atlas.

 # Work to be done
   * Explain which modules are needed to run the programs
   * Make a simple usage guide